Monitor Connect services

 • MinIO - Side-channel for handling large messages.

-• OpenBAO - Manages, stores, and distributes sensitive data for the resource registry.
+• OpenBao - Manages, stores, and distributes sensitive data for the resource registry.

 • VictoriaMetrics - Provides integration flow metrics.